-Plenty of products promise to increase volume, or help you grow more hair.
-But most aren’t all that effective.
+Plenty of products promise to increase volume or help you grow more hair.
+But most aren’t that effective.

 The best way to add or increase hair to an area can be with a hair transplant.

 But how much does a hair transplant cost?
-There’s not a clear cut, simple answer to this question.
-Both treatment and recovery come at a price, and both have multiple factors that will affect the total cost of the transplant.
+There’s not a clear-cut, simple answer.
+Treatment and recovery come at a price, and both have multiple factors that will affect the total cost of the transplant.

-The cost of hair transplants is dependent on many different factors.
-These include:
+The cost of hair transplants is dependent on many factors, including:

 Where you live: The relative cost of living in the area and the number of nearby surgeons offering the procedure can affect what a surgeon charges.

 The skill of your surgeon: This is a common correlation: If your surgeon is considered to be one of the best, they may charge more.
-At the same time, higher rates don’t always mean superior skill, so do your research carefully.
+Still, higher rates don’t always mean superior skill, so you’ll want to do your research.

-How much hair you want transplanted: Wanting a few patches added will cost significantly less than wanting to increase hair across the entire scalp.
+How much hair you want to be transplanted: Wanting a few patches added will cost significantly less than wanting to increase hair across the entire scalp.

-Travel costs: This isn’t something that your doctor will charge, but it’s still a cost you should consider.
-Sometimes you have to travel to find the best specialists, and you should consider these costs when deciding if you can afford the procedure.
+Travel costs: This isn’t something your doctor will charge, but it’s a cost you’ll want to consider.
+Sometimes you have to travel to find the best specialists, and these costs could impact your decision on whether you can afford the procedure.

-In addition to treatment costs, there are other potential recovery costs that you should take into account.
+In addition to treatment costs, there are other potential recovery costs to take into account, including:

 - pain medication during immediate recovery